syncfusion-content/blazor-docs/blazor/3D-chart/date-time-axis.md

 ![Blazor Column 3D Chart without RangePadding](images/datetime/blazor-column-chart-axis-based-on-range-none.png)

 **DateTime - Round**

 When the `RangePadding` is set to `Round`, minimum and maximum will be rounded to the nearest possible value, which is divisible by interval.
 For example, when the minimum is **15th Jan**, interval is **1** and interval type is **Month**, then the axis minimum will be **Jan 1st**.

-When the `RangePadding` property is set to **Round**, the minimum and maximum will be rounded to the nearest possible value divisible by interval.

 ```cshtml